 Most people do not experience any symptoms with having an aortic aneurysm.
 If your heart valve function has started to deteriorate, you may start to experience shortness of breath on exertion or walking uphill or stairs, chest pain and peripheral oedema which is swelling around your ankles and lower legs.
 If you develop a hoarse voice and/or difficulty in swallowing you should speak to your GP or your consultant when attending clinic.
-If you have any severe chest or back pain then you should call 999 and be taken to your nearest A&E for assessment.
+If you have any severe chest or back pain then you should call 999 and be taken to your nearest Accident & Emergency Department (A&E) for assessment.

-If I require surgery what types of surgery is available?
+If I require surgery what type of surgery is available?